Photometric calibrations and characterization of the 4K$\times$4K CCD Imager, the first-light axial port instrument for the 3.6m DOT: Sky brightness

 Here, $I$ is the sky brightness in mag arcsec$^{-2}$ and A is the area of the aperture in arcsec$^{2}$ estimated from the given plate scale of the CCD.
 The sky brightness values are also corrected for zenith distance using the formula:

 Here, $f$ is a fraction of the total sky brightness generated by airglow, which equals to 0.6 (\citealt{Patat2003}; see also \citealt{Stalin2008}). $X$ is the optical path length along a line of sight which is given as $X$ = (1 - 0.96 sin$^2$ Z)$^{-1/2}$ \citep{Patat2003, Stalin2008}.
-Hence, the total sky brightness is estimated by simply adding Eqs.~\ref{eq:sky_brightness_per_arcsec} and \ref{eq:sky_brightness_zenith}.
+Hence, the total sky brightness is estimated by simply adding Equations~\ref{eq:sky_brightness_per_arcsec} and \ref{eq:sky_brightness_zenith}.

-Data used to estimate the sky brightness values were observed on 32 nights (see Table~\ref{tab:sky_brightness_comparison}) distributed over five years (2016--2021) in diverse sky conditions.
+Data used to estimate the sky brightness values were observed on 32 nights (see Table~\ref{tab:log_table}) distributed over five years (2016--2021) in diverse sky conditions.
 The sky brightness was estimated for all nights where the standard fields were observed (irrespective of the moon phase and moon angle).
-However, in the present analysis, we chose the data within airmass $<$ 1.5 and time differential from the closest twilight $\Delta$t $>$ 1 hr.
-Fig.~\ref{fig:sky_brightness} shows the sky brightness values with different moon phases and moon angles for Bessell ($UBVRI$) and SDSS ($ugriz$) filters.
-We chose the frame close to the zenith from multiple frames of the same Landolt standard field observed in the same night.
-It can be seen clearly from Fig.~\ref{fig:sky_brightness} that sky brightness is increasing (getting brighter) with moon phase as well and inversely with moon angle.
+However, we chose the data within airmass $<$ 1.5 and time differential from the closest twilight $\Delta$t $>$ 1 hr in the present analysis.
+Figure~\ref{fig:sky_brightness} shows the sky brightness values with different moon phases and respective moon angles from the observed fields for Bessell ($UBVRI$) and SDSS ($ugriz$) filters.
+We chose the frame close to the zenith from multiple frames of the same Landolt standard field observed on the same night.
+It can be seen clearly from Figure~\ref{fig:sky_brightness} that sky brightness is increasing (getting brighter) with moon phase as well and inversely with moon angle.
 Zenith corrected sky brightness values in the units of mag arcsec$^{-2}$ for the frames with the lowest moon phase and the highest moon angle as estimated from the present analysis are $U$ $\sim$22.00 $\pm$ 0.01, $B$ $\sim$22.26 $\pm$ 0.01, $V$ $\sim$21.09 $\pm$ 0.01, $R$ $\sim$20.48 $\pm$ 0.01, $I$ $\sim$18.76 $\pm$ 0.01, $u$ $\sim$22.00 $\pm$ 0.02, $g$ $\sim$22.31 $\pm$ 0.01, $r$ $\sim$20.72 $\pm$ 0.01, $i$ $\sim$19.78 $\pm$ 0.01, $z$ $\sim$18.14 $\pm$ 0.01.

 The night sky brightness estimated for the Devasthal site in $UBVRI$ filters presented in this study are also compared with corresponding values from some of the other well known astronomical sites: Calar Alto, La Silla, CTIO, Paranal, and Hanle (see Table~\ref{tab:sky_brightness_comparison}).
 The night sky brightness for the Devasthal site appears close to those of other good astronomical sites discussed, making Devasthal one of the darkest astronomical observing sites.